john-paul-ruf/my-nft-gen/README.md

  - blurRange - Dynamic Range: the amount of blur to apply to the fuzzy layer over the total frames by the number of feather times
  - featherTimes - Range: the number of times to apply the accent range and blur range over the total number of frames

+#### Gates Effect
+Creates number of polygons with fuzz

+##### Config Values
+ - layerOpacity - the opacity of the top, non-fuzzy, layer
+ - underLayerOpacity - the opacity of the bottom, fuzzy, layer
+ - center - Point2D: Where the center is in the overall composition
+ - gates - Range: number of polygons to draw
+ - numberOfSides  - Range: the type of polygon to draw
+ - innerColor - ColorPicker: the color for the thickness
+ - outerColor - ColorPicker: the color for the stroke and accent
+ - thickness = the thickness of the polygon
+ - stroke = the stroke to apply to the polygon
+ - accentRange - Dynamic Range: the weight to oscillate the fuzzy layer over the total frames by the number of feather times
+ - blurRange - Dynamic Range: the amount of blur to apply to the fuzzy layer over the total frames by the number of feather times
+ - featherTimes - Range: the number of times to apply the accent range and blur range over the total number of frames